JonJagger/cyber-dojo/readme.txt

 =====
 o) Watching http://vimeo.com/8630305 will probably help.
 o) The rails code does NOT use a database.
 Instead each increment is saved to its own folder.
-For example if Norway is playing kata 34 then the files submitted for increment 21 (for Norway) will be found in the folder  katas/34/Norway/21/ There may be some concurrency issues related to this.
+For example if the Lions are doing kata 34 then the files submitted for increment 21 (for the Lions) will be found in the folder  katas/34/Lions/21/ There may be some concurrency issues related to this.
 o) When I started this (not so long ago) I didn't know any ruby, any rails, or any javascript.
 I'm self employed so I've have no-one to pair with (except google)